foundry-rs/book/src/projects/dependencies.md

 ### Hardhat compatibility

-Forge also supports Hardhat-style projects where dependencies are npm packages (stored in `node_modules`) and contracts are stored in `contracts` as opposed to source.
+Forge also supports Hardhat-style projects where dependencies are npm packages (stored in `node_modules`) and contracts are stored in `contracts` as opposed to `src`.

 To enable Hardhat compatibility mode pass the `--hh` flag.